-Plumbing problems - a bit like plumbers - come in all shapes and sizes!
+Plumbing problems - just like plumbers - come in all shapes and sizes!

-This week, we share five of the most common plumbing problems at home, and ideas on what you can do to resolve them - or prevent them happening to you in the first place!
+This week we’re talking about five of the most common plumbing problems our customers encounter at home, and sharing tips on how to resolve them - or better yet, prevent them from happening in the first place!

 A blocked toilet is probably one of the least pleasant plumbing problems you can have at home.
-While the occasional issue is almost inevitable, you can reduce your chances of suffering a serious blockage by being careful about what you put down there!
+The best way of avoiding a serious blockage is by being careful about what you put down there!

 Likewise, be mindful that those toilet freshener widgets, while pleasant, can cause all sorts of trouble if dislodged into the bowl and then accidentally flushed.